MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/live-multiplayer-manager-overview.md

 The API documentation can be found in the C++ or WinRT guides in the `Microsoft::Xbox::Services::Multiplayer::Manager` namespace.
 You can also see the `multiplayer_manager.h` header.

-If you have any questions, feedback, or run into any issues using the Multiplayer Manager, contact your DAM or post a support thread on the forums at [https://forums.xboxlive.com](https://forums.xboxlive.com).
+If you have any questions, feedback, or run into any issues using the Multiplayer Manager, contact your Microsoft representative or post a support thread on the [Xbox developer forums (secure access link)](https://forums.xboxlive.com).